cosinekitty/astronomy/README.md

 - Finds apparent visual magnitudes of all the supported celestial bodies.

+- Predicts dates of planetary conjunctions and oppositions.

-- Predicts date and time of Venus' peak visual magnitude.
+- Predicts dates of Venus' peak visual magnitude.

-- Predicts date and time of maximum elongation for Mercury and Venus.
+- Predicts dates of maximum elongation for Mercury and Venus.

 # Supported Languages